 Road resurfacing project including filling the sidewalk gap on the south side of the road, addition of a sidewalk on the north side of the road adjacent to the Pioneer High School property, crosswalk improvements at the Scio Church/Seventh intersection, a midblock crossing at Chaucer, and narrowing of the existing pavement to provide a traffic calming effect, a reduced impervious surface, and additional space for stormwater management features.
-City Council has accepted the easements for the proposed sidewalk along Pioneer High School, and a resolution to approve a cost sharing agreement with Ann Arbor Public Schools will appear on the December 18 Council agenda.
-Construction is scheduled for the 2018 construction season.
+Construction is anticipated to begin in April or May.